Bus hit by roadside bomb in Afghanistan, 32 killed

 The Taliban, who effectively control half the country, have been meeting with U.S. envoy Zalmay Khalilzad since late last year.
 They appear to be closing in on an agreement whereby American forces would withdraw from Afghanistan in return for guarantees that it would not be used as a launch-pad for international terror attacks.

+Khalilzad has been in Kabul for talks with Afghan officials over the past several days and is expected to go to Islamabad next.

-The Afghan government has been largely sidelined in the talks, with the Taliban refusing to negotiate with it.
+The Afghan government has been largely sidelined in the Taliban-U.S. talks, with the insurgents refusing to negotiate with Kabul officials.

+Associated Press writer Edith M. Lederer contributed to this report from the United Nations.